MichaelCurrin/vue-typescript-quickstart/README.md

 See the [about](/docs/template-notes/about.md) doc for a description of what's included in this project and how to use it this template.

-If you are interested in Vue without TypeScript, see my other project:
+If you are interested in Vue without TypeScript, see my other project.
+It also includes a step to deploy as a GitHub Pages site.

 [![MichaelCurrin - vue-quickstart](https://img.shields.io/static/v1?label=MichaelCurrin&message=vue-quickstart&color=blue&logo=github)](https://github.com/MichaelCurrin/vue-quickstart)